Endowmissy/Endowmissy/README.md

 ## Hi there 👋
-🔭 I'm Ayomikun Akinboade, a Software Engineer with over 4 years of expertise in Backend development.
+🔭 I'm Ayomikun Emmanuel, a Software Engineer with over 4 years of expertise in Backend development.
 I've worked extensively with Javascript and Typescript.
 🌱 I enjoy building efficient and scalable backend systems.
 I'm highly proficient in building APIs and using different database management systems.
 👯 In my spare time I learn new skills and contribute to Open Source projects.
 💬 Ask me about my engineering skills and experience.